Game day inactives, injuries and weather: Week 11

 BALTIMORE RAVENS

+Inactives: QB Trace McSorley, WR Chris Moore, WR Jaleel Scott, OL Ben Powers, DT Michael Pierce, DL Zach Sieler and CB Iman Marshall.

 Lineup Notes: WR Marquise Brown (ankle) remains questionable this week after a very limited week of practice.
-He’s expected to try and play in Sunday’s matchup.
+He’s active and expected to try and play in today’s matchup.

 Broncos at Vikings (1:00pm ET)